lewishay/emojiwords/README.md

 # emojiwords
-This script uses Scala to create words with Slack emojis.
+### Create words with Slack emojis

+There are currently two supported languages to achieve this:
+* Scala
+* Go (only compatible with Mac OS)

-The script takes two parameters, the word you want to spell and the name of the emoji in Slack.
+You need to provide two parameters to a script - the word you want to spell and the name of the emoji in Slack.

+Scala example: ``./scala-emojiwords.sh hello partyparrot``

-For example: ``./emojiwords.sh hello partyparrot``
+Go example: ``./go-emojiwords.sh hello partyparrot``